 The people who call Sells home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sells residents report their race to be Native American, followed by White.
-Important ancestries of people in Sells include Irish, English, Czech, and Yugoslavian.
+Important ancestries of people in Sells include German, European, English, and Czech.

 The most common language spoken in Sells is English.
 Other important languages spoken here include Native American languages and Spanish.